Africa needs timely access to safe and effective coronavirus vaccines - WHO

 According to the WHO vaccine introduction readiness assessment tool, African nations are on average 42% ready for their mass-vaccination campaigns, which is an improvement on the starting point of 33% two months ago.
 However, there is still a long way to go to reach the desired benchmark of 80%.

 As the largest vaccine buyer in the world, procuring more than 2 billion doses annually for routine immunization and outbreak response on behalf of nearly 100 countries, UNICEF is coordinating and supporting the procurement, international freight and delivery of COVID-19 vaccines for the COVAX Facility.
 This is the biggest, most sophisticated ground operation in the history of immunization.
-UNICEF is stockpiling one billion syringes and buying 10 million safety boxes so that?used syringes and needles can be disposed of?in a safe manner by personnel at health facilities, thus preventing the risk of injuries and blood-borne diseases.
+UNICEF is stockpiling one billion syringes and buying 10 million safety boxes so that?used syringes and needles can be disposed?in a safe manner by personnel at health facilities, thus preventing the risk of injuries and blood borne diseases.

 “UNICEF has put in place a global network of freight forwarders and logistics providers to deliver vaccines as quickly and safely as possible as part of this historic and mammoth operation,” said Mohamed Fall, UNICEF Eastern and Southern Africa Regional Director.
 “This invaluable collaboration will ensure that we have enough transport capacity in place for delivering COVID-19 vaccine doses, syringes and safety boxes to the front-line workers who ultimately protect the millions of children who depend on their vital services.”